sam-codecode/IOT_Tech_Web/README.md

-# CSNode – IoT Solutions Platform
+# CodeFusion – IoT Solutions Platform

-CSNode is a student-driven IoT solutions platform developed as part of the CAT201 coursework at Universiti Sains Malaysia (USM).
+CodeFusion is a student-driven IoT solutions platform developed as part of the CAT201 coursework at Universiti Sains Malaysia (USM).
 The project focuses on applying Computer Science fundamentals to design practical, reliable, and real-world IoT systems.

 ---